laurylopes/laurylopes/RESUME/resume.md

 **Projetcs:**
 - Onboarding funnel: *helped the company to reduce the cost up to 35%*

-- Data vis: *developed content that helped won 2 major tenders*
+- Data vis: *developed content that won 2 major tenders*

 - Communication: *created a 3-level Looker class course and helped over 32 co-workers improve their skills and autonomy*